Updated: Jan 6

 Have an objective

 Be on time (Start and end on time)

 While there are many other points to note we feel these seven (7) are the most important points to note.

 Log your activity, build your pipeline

-While there are many companies that still use traditional platforms like Microsoft Excel to track sales activity we strongly recommend they change this approach as using excel is very slow, labour intensive and inaccurate for both the sales professional and the sale leader.
+While there are many companies that still use traditional platforms like Microsoft Excel to track sales activity, we strongly recommend they change this approach as using Excel is very slow, labour intensive, and inaccurate for both the sales professional and the sales leader.

 It also brings no major business analytics or sales intelligence to the organisation without someone having to spend time looking at the data.

 Have a routine for prospecting, making calls, visits, demos, etc.